 Additionally, continuing to work in your industry simply might not be possible or healthy for you later in life.
 If your job requires manual labor, you might decide the risk of injury or other damage to your health isn’t worth continuing to work.
 In this case, the healthier lifestyle you’ll get by retiring early could outweigh the smaller monthly Social Security benefit.

 In the event of your death, a surviving spouse, minor or disabled child can receive money from the Social Security Administration based on the amount of your benefits.
-For example, a surviving spouse can receive between 71.5 percent and 100 percent of your benefit amount, depending on the surviving spouse’s age.
-A disabled child can receive 75 percent of your benefits each month even after you’re gone.
+For example, a surviving spouse can receive between 71.5% and 100% of your benefit amount, depending on the surviving spouse’s age.
+A disabled child can receive 75% of your benefits each month even after you’re gone.

 If no one else can qualify for benefits based on your record, you might want to retire early because no one is depending on that money.
 If everything else falls into place and you meet the minimum Social Security retirement age, consider collecting your benefits early and enjoying life.